KV Diksmuide-Oostende: KSV Diksmuide (1934-2024)

 In 2004, three decades later, Diksmuide was promoted again to the Fourth Division.
 This time, the club managed to stay longer in the national leagues.
 Starting from the 2012–13 season, Diksmuide had to compete again in the provincial leagues after being relegated from the Fourth Division.

 KSV Diksmuide became the undisputed champion in the third provincial A league during the 2016–2017 season.
 As a newcomer in the second provincial league, the results were excellent in the 2017–2018 season with a second-place finish.
 In the playoffs, Diksmuide missed promotion due to a goal conceded in the 94th minute.

 KSV Diksmuide is known for its excellent youth academy with over 400 players, also focusing on women's football.
 It is a partner club of Club Brugge.
 The youth teams of Diksmuide play interprovincial football.

+KV Diksmuide-Oostende (2024-present)

 Following the conclusion of the 2023–24 season, it was announced that Diksmuide had make an agreement with the City of Oostende to merge with KV Oostende, a professional club most recently competing in the Challenger Pro League that had recently declared bankruptcy.

-As part of the agreement the newly formed KV Diksmuide-Oostende would play its home games in the Batimont Solar Park, the former home of KV Oostende, while the youth team of KSV Diksmuide would continue to play its games at De Pluimen.
+As part of the agreement the newly formed KV Diksmuide-Oostende (KVDO) would play its home games in the Batimont Solar Park, the former home of KV Oostende, while the youth team of KSV Diksmuide would continue to play its games at De Pluimen.

-In 2024–25, Diksmuinde-Oostende secure promotion to Belgian Division 2 from next season after win promotion play-off.
+In 2024–25, the clubs' first season after merging, Diksmuinde-Oostende secured promotion to Belgian Division 2 after winning the promotion play-off.
+They continued their good form in 2025–26, exceeding expectations by challenging for the Divison 2 title.
+In February, a 1-0 victory over league leaders Mandel United allowed KVDO to move into first, but they failed to capitalise and took just 4 points out of the next 12 available.
+Manager Dieter Vandendriessche was replaced by Kurt Delaere, who secured a 2nd place finish but suffered an unexpected loss to Harelbeke in the promotion play-offs.